 About the Author

 Yukio Mishima was born in Tokyo in 1925.
 He graduated from Tokyo Imperial University’s School of Jurisprudence in 1947.
-His first published book, The Forest in Full Bloom, appeared in 1944 and he established himself as a major author with Confessions of a Mask (1949).
+His first published book, The Forest in Full Bloom, appeared in 1944.
+He established himself as a major author with Confessions of a Mask (1949).
 From then until his death he continued to publish novels, short stories, and plays each year.
-His crowning achievement, the Sea of Fertility tetralogy—which contains the novels Spring Snow (1969), Runaway Horses (1969), The Temple of Dawn (1970), and The Decay of the Angel (1971)—is considered one of the definitive works of twentieth-century Japanese fiction.
+His crowning achievement, The Sea of Fertility tetralogy—which contains the novels Spring Snow (1969), Runaway Horses (1969), The Temple of Dawn (1970), and The Decay of the Angel (1971)—is considered one of the definitive works of twentieth-century Japanese fiction.
 In 1970, at the age of forty-five and the day after completing the last novel in the Fertility series, Mishima committed seppuku (ritual suicide)—a spectacular death that attracted worldwide attention.